rmw2/processable/README.md

     - [x] Component for viewing Registers and toggling decoding
 * December
   - Interpreter:
-    - [ ] Add support for flags, conditional instructions
+    - [x] Add support for flags, conditional instructions
     - [x] Compose "assembler" module and support .data, .bss, and .rodata sections
     - [ ] Write tests for remaining mnemonics
+      - (january note: Some of this moved into FixedInt module)
   - View:
     - [x] Implement component for viewing the stack
       - [ ] with toggle-able decoding options